 PRODUCT INFORMATION FILE (PIF) CONTENT

-The product information file content is described in article 11 of EU Cosmetics Regulation 1223/2009.
+The product information file content is described in article 11 of EU Cosmetics Regulation 1223/2009 and UK Schedule 34 to the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019.
 The content of the cosmetics product information file is standardized and does not change, irrespective of the type of cosmetic product in question.

 According to article 11, the product information file must contain the following information and data.